 Caution: although most of the polyurethane formulations you will encounter are reasonably safe, there are some unfortunate exceptions.
 We'll talk about this a bit more in chapter 7 - but for now, definitely watch out for:

-Volatile isocyanates: all isocyanates are dangerous if inhaled, but most of the prototyping formulations use prepolymers or monomers with negligible evaporation rates - they are nearly impossible to put yourself at risk unless you are doing something bad (say, intentionally aerosolizing them).
+Volatile isocyanates: all isocyanates are dangerous if inhaled, but most of the prototyping formulations use prepolymers or monomers with negligible evaporation rates - so it would take serious effort to put yourself at risk (intentionally aerosolizing the resin would be one bad idea).
 In particular, MDI, HMDI / DMDI, and IPDI isocyanates are pretty safe.
 That said, some industrial resins use more volatile and more reactive compounds, such as toluene diisocyanate (TDI) or hexamethylene diisocyanate (HDI) - and these are best avoided.

 Toxic catalysts: minutiae amounts of harmful organomercury salts, such as phenylmercuric neodecanoate, were found to be excellent, highly selective catalysts for polyurethanes; less concerning but still somewhat nasty tin(IV) compounds (e.g., dibutyltin dilaurate) offered some hard-to-replicate benefits, too.
 Needless to say, you probably want to avoid unnecessary risks.
 Such catalysts are largely phased out in favor of compounds of zinc, bismuth, tin(II), titanium, aluminum, and so on - but you can occasionally find them in products available in some markets (for example, Smooth-On, BJB, Alumilite, and Freeman still use them frequently).